thediymaker/pi_hostspot_rtmp_rstp/README.md

 sudo reboot
 ```

 Once this is complete. you should be able to give a DHCP address to your camera.
-You will want to run the command "arp -a" to look for anything that has an address on your network, one of these should be the camera. (if you cannot find the camera, connect with a windows machine to the hotspot and search for the camera this way)
+You will want to run the command ```arp -a``` to look for anything that has an address on your network, one of these should be the camera. (if you cannot find the camera, connect with a windows machine to the hotspot and search for the camera this way)

 with the camera connected (and you have logged in and set a password) you should be able to now connect and stream this camera.
 One thing i have found helpful is to use screen.